DeshaunBreeden/pomodoro-timer/README.md

 ## Technologies Used
 This Pomodoro Timer was created using the following technologies:

-- React.js: A JavaScript library for building user interfaces.
+- **React.js:** A JavaScript library for building user interfaces.
-- Tailwind CSS: A utility-first CSS framework for building stylish and responsive web designs.
+- **Tailwind CSS:** A utility-first CSS framework for building stylish and responsive web designs.
-- Node.js: A JavaScript runtime environment for server-side applications.
+- **Node.js:** A JavaScript runtime environment for server-side applications.
-- Vite: A fast build tool and development server for modern web apps.
+- **Vite:** A fast-build tool and development server for modern web apps.

 ## Contributing
 We welcome contributions from the community.
 If you'd like to contribute to the development of this Pomodoro Timer please feel welcome to.